-Paradoxically enough, we actually believe it is a good thing to bring awareness on how cookies are used, especially when giant tech companies are nowadays using peoples' private data for murky purposes.
-As we've all seen with the Cambridge Analytica scandal in a dystopian world the richest could buy political campaigns at the expenses of your community's private data.
+Funny enough, it is a good thing to bring awareness on how cookies are used, especially when giant tech companies are nowadays using peoples’ private data for murky purposes.
+As we’ve all seen with the Cambridge Analytica scandal in a dystopian world the richest could buy political campaigns at the expenses of your community’s private data.

 Alternatively, the dialog to clear cache and cookies can be opened through your browser’s main menu.

 Clearing cookies on a regular basis is definitely a good browsing habit that every person should have.

 Cookies are plain text files that some web sites send to browsers the first time they connect to.
 They are handy in a sense that provide a custom, semantic user experience by storing snippets of information like usernames or items added to a shopping cart, but they actually keep track of your preferences and determine your browsing habits, which is then used by businesses to display targeted ads and recommendations.

 Some cookies are used to store user session data too so that you don’t have to provide your username and password every time you log into a website.
 These ones, which are called session cookies, can potentially be hijacked, meaning an attacker could gain unauthorized access on your behalf.

 Hence the importance of clearing cookies once you are done with your computing task.

 Google’s main competitor in the search engine market in the EU has a name, and it is Qwant.